logicalperson0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7 The file 7-print_tebahpla  a program that prints the lowercase alphabet in reverse

 8 The file 8-print_base16 a program that prints all the numbers of base 16 in lowercase

+9 The file 9-print_comb a program that prints all possible combinations of single-digit numbers seperated by ,